bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 It might be surprising if you are not familiar with the details of *eager* mode to find out that this line of code will result in 3 memory allocations[^2] of the size of `x` and 3 kernel launches.
 The multiplication by `scale`, the squaring and the exponentiation will each result in one kernel call and memory allocation.

 #### Torch.compile
 While *eager* execution has its advantages, it is often wasteful in terms of both memory and compute.
 This is the reason tools like `torch.compile` have been developed, to offer an automated way to fuse kernels in PyTorch code.
 Torch compilation is definitely a powerful tool that can significantly speed up your code.
 That being said, certain optimizations are still out of reach for current compilers, such as FlashAttention.
-It seems that our kernel is currently also part of this class of optimizations, since we did not measure any significant improvements when compiling the PyTorch gating module.
+It seems that fused gated MLPs are currently also part of this class of optimizations, since we did not measure any improvements over the eager `cuBLAS+Unsloth` (we will clarify what this refers to in the Benchmarking section) approach when compiling the PyTorch gating module in our repo.

 ## Our approach